The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - When ready, add in the white beans, water (or low-sodium broth), and put the lid on.
 Turn off the saute button and set the instant pot to the soup/stew button or cook for 30-minutes.

 - When the timer goes off, turn the steam release valve to release the build-up steam.
-Open the pot and generously ladle the desired amount of this bomb AF stew into your favorite bowl.
+Open the pot and generously ladle the desired amount of stew into your favorite bowl.

-- Garnish with freshly chopped parsley and red pepper flakes.
+- Garnish with chopped fresh parsley and red pepper flakes (both optional).

 - Enjoy!